Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 # From Manual AWS Setup to Infrastructure as Code: My CDK Journey

 Last week, I wanted to host a static website on AWS.
-I started by creating S3 buckets, CloudFront distributions, and Route53 basically everything manually.
+I started with creating S3 buckets, CloudFront distributions, and Route53 manually.

-It worked, but it was tedious and not reproducible.
+It worked, but it soon began to feel tedious and not reproducible.

-For every new domain I need to host, I would need to:
+For every new domain I needed to host, I would need to:

 - Create an S3 bucket.
 - Set up a CloudFront distribution.